 “I expect on a day like today that would be the least of your problems.”

 “You’ve got that right.
 Listen,” he continued as he made his way around his desk to where his coat jacket was hanging.
-I’m going to take you advice and sneak out for a few hours.
+I’m going to take your advice and sneak out for a few hours.
 Call me if, and only if, there is a change in the situation at Devin’s compound.
 If Ryder should touch base with you, tell him he’s to do nothing other than observe and report until I get down there.”

 “Any idea when that will be?”
 Frye asked as she stepped back and out of the way as Morelli left his office.